 Stretch the body to scrape off rust from the limbs.
 Move your arms clockwise for ten times before changing the direction of the movement to anticlockwise.
 Again repeat the whole range of arm motion for ten times.

-Read Article :- Body Building Exercise
+Read Also :- Body Building Exercise

 In the next flexibility building exercise, from a straight position bend down with your arms and try to touch the toes of your feet with the toes of your fingers.
 Do this slowly, in a jerk-free movement to avoid any uncalled for pressure on the spine.

 Afterwards, stand straight and stretch your arms sideways.
 Now rotate your entire upper body along with the wide-stretched arms towards the right.

 Move sideways up to the degree you can rotate your upper body with natural ease.
 Then repeat this movement towards the left side.
 Do fifteen repetitions.

 While doing this exercise, keep the waist still.
 Carry out the movements with your torso, directed by your wide-stretched arms.